 In addition, our business strategy contemplates that we may enter into collaborative arrangements with third parties for one or more of our non-blood glucose programs.
-In the event that we are successful in securing such third party collaborative arrangements, the third party may direct the research and development activities which will influence our research and development expenditure and these parties may contribute towards all or part of the cost of these activities.
+In the event that we are successful in securing such third party collaborative arrangements, the third party may direct the research and development activities and may contribute towards all or part of the cost of these activities, both of which will influence our research and development expenditure.
+Research and development activities undertaken on behalf of our customers and partners were A\$10,401,575, A\$9,983,211 and A\$1,055,192, respectively for 2013, 2012 and 2011.